CameronLonsdale/CameronLonsdale.github.io/_posts/2019-03-25-how-does-docker-work.markdown

 ## Command-line Application

 The Docker command-line application is the human interface to managing all images and containers known to your running copy of Docker.
-It's relatively simple since all of the management is done by the _dockerd_ component.
+It's relatively simple since all of the management is done by the daemon.
 The app starts at the [main function](https://github.com/moby/moby/blob/bba4e368077cbc73db2a12c259c5fc2330dffe75/docker/docker.go#L161):

 {% highlight go %}
 func main() {